awsdocs/aws-lambda-developer-guide/doc_source/runtimes-images.md

 ## Runtime interface emulator<a name="runtimes-test-emulator"></a>

 Lambda provides a runtime interface emulator \(RIE\) for you to test your function locally\.
-The AWS base images for Lambda include the RIE\.
+The AWS base images for Lambda and base images for custom runtimes include the RIE\.
 For other base images, you can download the [Runtime interface emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator/releases/latest/download/aws-lambda-rie) from the AWS GitHub repository\.